Michigan State vs. Pittsburgh Peach Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Michigan State Stats and Trends

+- In Michigan State's 12 games this season, it has eight wins against the spread.

-- The Spartans are 4-2-1 ATS when favored by 1.5 points or more this season.
+- The Spartans have been favored by 1.5 points or more seven times this season and are 4-2-1 ATS in those contests.

-- Michigan State's games this year have eclipsed the over/under in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- Michigan State's games this year have gone over the total in seven out of 12 opportunities (58.3%).

 - The Spartans have 15 giveaways this season, while the Panthers have 21 takeaways .